brevzin/cpp_proposals/2996_reflection/reflection.md

 ```
 :::

-Again, the combination of `nonstatic_data_members_of` and `define_class` is put to good use.
+Again, the combination of `nonstatic_data_members_of` and `define_aggregate` is put to good use.

 On Compiler Explorer: [EDG](https://godbolt.org/z/Whdvs3j1n), [Clang](https://godbolt.org/z/cY73aYKov).

 ## Parsing Command-Line Options II

-Now that we've seen a couple examples of using `std::meta::define_class` to create a type, we can create a more sophisticated command-line parser example.
+Now that we've seen a couple examples of using `std::meta::define_aggregate` to create a type, we can create a more sophisticated command-line parser example.

 This is the opening example for [clap](https://docs.rs/clap/latest/clap/) (Rust's **C**ommand **L**ine **A**rgument **P**arser):